zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 ## Primary

+Verify PX4 version

+Add SoftAP mode to WiFi (In px4 support for now)

 Test "px4-rc_update not found" fix

 Test "signer.py failing in qrb5165-px4-support if Hexagon SDK not installed" fix (Tom to check it out)